 - Either one or two independent directors are appointed by the other directors (unless agreement on the appointment of a director is not made within a reasonable time, in which case, the Commissioner has the power to make the appointment).

 The Board of Directors of the sole corporate trustee must include at least one person who is a licensed independent trustee under section 131 of the Financial Markets Conduct Act 2014.
-The Board of Directors includes three licensed independent trustees (Charlie Cahn, Tim McGuinness and Ian Russon).
+The Board of Directors includes four licensed independent trustees (Charlie Cahn, Sarah Graydon, Tim McGuinness and Ian Russon).
 Currently, the licensed independent trustee designated for the scheme is Ian Russon.

 We are responsible for offering membership of the scheme, accepting members into the scheme, managing the scheme’s property and investments and administering the scheme.

-We use the services of professional advisers such as investment advisers, administration manager and auditor to help run the scheme.
-The names of our advisers are listed here.
+We use the services of professional advisors such as investment advisors, administration manager and auditor to help run the scheme.
+The names of our advisors are listed here.